 For assessing the performance of rigid 2D face tracking several short face sequences have been annotated with regards to the facial region (using a bounding box style annotation).
-One of the first sequences that has been annotated for this task is the so-called Dudek sequence by Ross et al (2015)3.
-Nowadays, several such sequences have been annotated and are publicly available, such as the ones by Liwicki et al (2015a); Li et al (2015b); Wu et al (2015).
+One of the first sequences that has been annotated for this task is the so-called Dudek sequence by Ross et al. (2015).
+Nowadays, several such sequences have been annotated and are publicly available, such as the ones by Liwicki et al. (2016), Li et al. (2016b), Wu et al. (2015).

-The performance of non-rigid dense facial tracking methodologies was usually assessed by using markers (Decarlo and Metaxas (2000)), simulated data (Snape et al (2015)), visual inspection (Decarlo and Metaxas (2000); Essa et al (1997, 1996); Yacoob and Davis (1996); Snape et al (2015); Koelstra et al (2010)) or indirectly by the use of the dense facial motion for certain tasks, such as expression analysis (Essa et al (1996); Yacoob and Davis (1996); Koelstra et al (2010)).
-Regarding tracking of facial landmarks, up until recently, the preferred method for assessing the performance was visual inspection in a number of selected facial videos (Xiong and De la Torre (2013); Tresadern et al (2012)).
-Other methods were assessed on a small number of short (a few seconds in length) annotated facial videos (Sagonas et al (2014); Asthana et al (2014)).
-Until recently the longest annotated facial video sequence was the socalled talking face of Cootes (2015) which was used to evaluate many tracking methods including Orozco et al (2013); Amberg et al (2009).
+The performance of deformable dense facial tracking methodologies was usually assessed by using markers (Decarlo and Metaxas 2000), simulated data (Snape et al. 2015), visual inspection (Decarlo and Metaxas 2000; Essa et al. 1997, 1996; Yacoob and Davis 1996; Snape et al. 2015; Koelstra et al. 2010) or indirectly by the use of the dense facial motion for certain tasks, such as expression analysis (Essa et al. 1996; Yacoob and Davis 1996; Koelstra et al. 2010).
+Regarding tracking of facial landmarks, up until recently, the preferred method for assessing the performance was visual inspection in a number of selected facial videos (Xiong and De la Torre 2013; Tresadern et al. 2012).
+Other methods were assessed on a small number of short (a few seconds in length) annotated facial videos (Sagonas et al. 2014; Asthana et al. 2014).
+Until recently the longest annotated facial video sequence was the so-called talking face of Cootes (2016) which was used to evaluate many tracking methods including Orozco et al. (2013), Amberg et al. (2009).
 The talking face video comprises of 5000 frames (around 200 seconds) taken from a video of a person engaged in a conversation.
 The talking face video was initially tracked using an Active Appearance Model (AAM) that had a shape model and a total of 68 landmarks are provided.
 The tracked landmarks were visually checked and manually corrected where necessary.

-Recently, Xiong and De la Torre (2015) introduced a benchmark for facial landmark tracking using videos from the Distracted Driver Face (DDF) and Naturalistic Driving Study (NDS) in Campbell (2015)4.
+Recently, Xiong and De la Torre (2015) introduced a benchmark for facial landmark tracking using videos from the Distracted Driver Face (DDF) and Naturalistic Driving Study (NDS) in Campbell (2016).
 The DDF dataset contains 15 sequences with a total of 10,882 frames.
 Each sequence displays a single subject posing as the distracted driver in a stationary vehicle or indoor environment.
 12 out of 15 videos were recorded with subjects sitting inside of a vehicle.
-Five of them were recorded during the night under infrared (IR) light and the rest were recorded during the daytime under natural lighting.
-The remaining three were recorded indoors.
-The NDS database contains 20 sub-sequences of driver faces recorded during a drive conducted between the Blacksburg, VA and Washington, DC areas (NDS is more challenging than DDF since its videos are of lower spatial and temporal resolution).
-Each video of the NDS database has one minute duration recorded at 15 frames per second (fps) with a 360×240 resolution.
-For both datasets one in every ten frames was annotated using either 49 landmarks for near-frontal faces or 31 landmarks for profile faces.
-The database contains many extreme facial poses (90° yaw, 50° pitch) as well as many faces under extreme lighting condition (e.g., IR).
-In total the dataset presented in Xiong and De la Torre (2015) contains between 2,000 to 3,000 annotated faces (please refer to Xiong and De la Torre (2015) for exemplar annotations).
+Five of them were recorded during the night under infrared (IR) light and the rest were recorded during three were recorded indoors.
+The NDS database contains 20 sub-sequences of

-3 The Dudek sequence has been annotated with regards to certain facial landmarks only to be used for the estimation of an affine transformation.
+&lt;sup>3 The Dudek sequence has been annotated with regards to certain facial landmarks only to be used for the estimation of an affine transformation.

-4 In a private communication, the authors of Xiong and De la Torre (2015) informed us that the annotated data, as described in the paper, will not be made publicly available (at least not in the near future).
+&lt;sup>4 In a private communication, the authors of Xiong and De la Torre (2015) informed us that the annotated data, as described in the paper, will not be made publicly available (at least not in the near future).